scramjs/express-web-components/README.md

 This component is the parent of all other components that you inted to be a part of the Express application created.
 As long as you use different ports, you can have multiple Express applications running for each instance of `<express-app></express-app>`.
+You can also nest `<express-app></express-app>` elements to create sub-apps.

 ##### Properties

 `port: string | number`

 The port the Express application will run on, as specified by [app.listen](http://expressjs.com/en/4x/api.html#app.listen).

+`path?: string`

+The path that this application instance will be mounted at on the parent app, used when creating a sub-app.

 `hostname?: string`